 - Look at the elephant.
 The rhinoceros.
 The bison.
 Some of the world’s largest and strongest animals eat plant-based diets.
 Their muscles seem to be developing just fine.
 As my buddy Domz Thompson says (and wears), “Eat What Elephants Eat!”

 - More and more athletes are going vegan for clean, sustainable, plant-based nutrition nutrition.
 If vegan protein were a real problem, this wouldn’t be the case.
 To learn about some celebrity vegan athletes, check out this Business Insider article or this slideshow from Men’s Fitness.

 B-12: Vitamin B-12 is the only vitamin you can’t reliably obtain from a fully plant-based diet.
 It’s created by a certain strain of bacteria, which many herbivores have in their intestinal tracks.
 Non-human animals also absorb B-12 by eating feces and/or bacteria-contaminated food straight from the dirt; obviously, this is not recommended for us!
 B-12 is crucial to many functions of the body, but it can take years to notice a deficiency.
-Many vegan foods are fortified with B-12 (I eat at least one Vega Meal Bar every day, and that takes care of 50% of my daily B-12 needs), but if you don’t want to keep track of that all the time, it’s smart to just take a daily supplement (I take this one).
+Many vegan foods are fortified with B-12, but if you don’t want to keep track of that all the time, it’s smart to just take a daily supplement (I take this one).

 #5: Learn to cook.
 (You may be surprised by how much you love it!)